Minimax AUC Fairness: Efficient Algorithm with Provable Convergence: Experimental Setup and Additional Experiments

 \subsubsection{Implementation Details On Real Datasets.}

 We summarize implementation details of generating Table \ref{tab:comparison}.

 \begin{itemize} \item The \texttt{Adult}, \texttt{Bank} and \texttt{Compas} datasets are all pre-processed according to \citet{vogel2021learning}.
 The \texttt{Default} dataset is pre-processed according to \citet{donini2018empirical}. \item All experiments were implemented in Python with dependence on standard libraries: \texttt{pandas}, \texttt{NumPy}, \texttt{PyTorch}, \texttt{scikit-learn} and \texttt{matplotlib} for plots.
 All experiments were implemented on a server with the CPUs as Intel(R) Xeon(R) Silver 4214 @ 2.20GHz and the GPU as NVIDIA GeForce RTX 2080 Ti. \item All the hyperparameter are chosen based on 25 runs of the cross-validation with 60\% training, 20\% validation and 20\% testing.
 In particular, the batch size parameter $m$ is chosen from the candidate set $\{256, 512, 1024, 2048, 4096, 8192\}$ except $m=8192$ is too large to consider for $\texttt{Compas}$.
 The model stepsize parameter $\eta_\theta$ is chosen from the candidate set $\{0.2, 0.1, 0.05, 0.01\}$ and the stepsize for group weights, $\eta_\lambda$, is determined by $\eta_\lambda = \kappa \times \eta_\theta$ where the ratio $\kappa$ is chosen from the candidate set $\{100, 10, 1, 0.1, 0.01\}$.
-Furthermore, we also apply a weight decay parameter $\omega$ chosen from the candidate set $\{0.1, 0.01, 0.001\}$. \end{itemize}
+Furthermore, we also apply a weight decay parameter $\omega$ chosen from the candidate set $\{0.1, 0.01, 0.001\}$. \item All fairness-aware algorithms, i.e. \texttt{MinimaxFair}, \texttt{InterFairAUC}, \texttt{EqualAUC} and our \texttt{Algortihm \ref{alg:rmw-fair-auc}} initialize their model parameters $\theta_0$ via the same output of the pure AUC maximization algorithm \texttt{AUCMax} for fair comparison.
+All algorithms are trained on a simple neural network of 2 hidden layers.
+Each layer has the same width $d$ (the dimension of the input space), except for the output layer which outputs a real score.
+We used ReLU's as activation functions after each layer except for the output layer.
+To center and scale the output score we used batch normalization (BN) with fixed values $\gamma=1, \beta=0$ for the output value of the network.
+The surrogate loss function $\ell$ is chosen as the logistic loss, i.e. $\ell: s \mapsto \log(1 + \exp(-s))$. \end{itemize}